BioDepot/fiji-clij/README.md

 the [NVIDIA Container Toolkit
 installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
 to make the GPU available to Docker containers.
-Note that AMD GPUs are not currently supported, as Bwb uses the `--gpus` option in Docker, which [does not support AMD GPUs](https://github.com/docker/cli/issues/2063** at time of writing.
+Note that AMD GPUs are not currently supported, as Bwb uses the `--gpus` option in Docker, which does not support AMD GPUs at time of writing (this is an open issue, see https://github.com/docker/cli/issues/2063).

 ### Installing GPU Drivers
 The following instructions should work for an Ubuntu 20.04 system.